 The refusal of the control vendors to demonstrate the actual control efficiency raises significant questions and concerns over the vendors' control efficiency claims.
 The Valley Air District cannot, in good faith, require controls which the vendors refuse to validate.
 The District's concern is that, if the vendors of this technology are aware that claims of the control efficiency are potentially overstated, but they also know that EPA is about to require their technology to be installed on a widespread basis, they gain no advantage by demonstrating their actual control efficiency.
-Since the effectiveness was yet again not demonstrated in 2015, and for the reasons stated in the 2013 evaluation of the use of controls at CCWS, the criteria of Achieved in Practice have yet to be satisfied for these installations.24
+Since the effectiveness was yet again not demonstrated in 2015, and for the reasons stated in the 2013 evaluation of the use of controls at CCWS, the criteria of Achieved in Practice have yet to be satisfied for these installations.

-13The "mass-balance" calculations that the District proposes to use in place of source14testing to estimate the effectiveness of the ECS are subject to considerable variability and should15not be the basis for a determination that the ECS have been "achieved in practice."
-As EPA has16noted, emissions factors for wineries "are generalized.
-There is a great deal of variation in17parameters and emissions.
-Actual emissions may be much higher or lower."25 To establish a18performance standard and demonstrate that the ECS are "achieved in practice," a source test19should be performed.
+The "mass-balance" calculations that the District proposes to use in place of source testing to estimate the effectiveness of the ECS are subject to considerable variability and should not be the basis for a determination that the ECS have been "achieved in practice."
+As EPA has parameters and emissions.
+Actual emissions may be much higher or lower."
+To establish a